quliuwuyihmy/Radar-HRRP-dl/README.md

 Test_hrrp.mat —— struct:{name=bb} test data, created by Matlab, will be loaded as a structure by python,the data format is [row = sample, col = data], data = [onehot labels(x3) , HRRP data(x256)]

+# Contact me
+Contact me if you have new idea on my code or simply you need my help.

+My name is Alex

+My mail :854587355@qq.com